Sabah Tshung Tsin Secondary School

+Founded amidst educational reforms in 1962 that limited secondary school access, Sabah Tshung Tsin Secondary School aimed to provide opportunities for students unable to continue their studies.
+The school officially opened its doors on January 25, 1965, with an initial enrolment of 78 students, utilizing classrooms borrowed from Chung Hwa Chinese Primary School Karamunsing.
+Overcoming early challenges, including low enrolment, the school saw significant growth under new management, achieving a student body of over 670 by 1967.
+Despite governmental changes affecting enrolment policies, the school adapted and expanded its offerings, including classes for the Malaysian Education Certificate and Pre-university studies.
+Over the years, it has undergone numerous developments, including the construction of new buildings and facilities to enhance the educational experience.
+Until now, it is the school with the most students in Sabah, having an enrolment of 2600 pupils.

 History

-1962–1965: Early history
+1962–1974: Early history

 In 1962, the Malaysian government brought in legislation that only students who excelled in their Ujian Pencapaian Sekolah Rendah (Primary School Leaving Examination) and were under the age of thirteen were eligible for education in secondary school.
 As a result, at least 40-50% of students in the city were unable to further their studies, the majority of whom were Chinese.
 The Chinese community consequently opened Tshung Tsin school to solve this problem.
 It was founded by the Api-Api Hakka Association in 1965.
-Datuk Chong Fook Thien, then-President of the Hakka Association and one of the school's founders, proposed the construction of its building.
+Chong Fook Thien, then-President of the Hakka Association and one of the school's founders, proposed the construction of its building.

-A committee was started with Datuk Pang Tet Chung as its chairperson.
+A committee was started with Pang Tet Chung as its chairperson.
 At the first meeting on 6 January 1965, the name "Sabah Tshung Tsin Secondary School" was decided.
 Soon afterward, the school was approved by the state's Education Department and 9.26 acre of land was granted for its construction.
 The federal Financial Department approved the exemption of income tax to those who funded the school.
 On 12 October 1965, the school obtained the title deed for the land and the construction of the school commenced.

-Sabah Tshung Tsin Secondary School opened on 25 January 1965, borrowing classrooms of the Chung Hwa School, Kota Kinabalu.
+Sabah Tshung Tsin Secondary School opened on 25 January 1965, borrowing classrooms of Kota Kinabalu High School, Kota Kinabalu.
 78 students were enrolled as the school's first students.
 The school was consequently accepted as a member of the Chinese Independent High School in Malaysia.

-1966–1989: Development and growth

 In 1967, the first permanent school building was opened by the then Chief Minister of Sabah, Tun Datu Mustapha.
 Around 670 students enrolled in the school.
 In 1968, the government implemented a higher graduation rate for primary school students whereby students can then easily enroll into public secondary schools.
 This significantly reduced the enrolment rate for independent schools throughout Malaysia.
 By 1974 there were only 24 students left in the school, and the school was at risk of being closed.